CONVEX

 How to Read and Interpret It

-The EMBI Global Spread (JPMorgan's benchmark index) is the standard aggregator for EM dollar-denominated sovereign spreads.
-Key levels:
+The EMBI Global Spread (JPMorgan) is the industry-standard aggregator for dollar-denominated EM sovereign spreads.
+Historically calibrated thresholds offer actionable context:

-• Below 250 bps: Benign environment; capital flows supportive, EM currencies generally stable.
+• Below 250 bps: Benign environment; global risk appetite supportive, EM capital inflows positive, carry trade strategies broadly viable.

-• 250–400 bps: Elevated caution; watch current account dynamics and FX reserve adequacy.
+• 250–400 bps: Elevated caution; distinguish between index-level stress (global beta) and idiosyncratic deterioration.
+Monitor current account dynamics and FX reserve adequacy ratios.

-• 400–600 bps: Stress territory; selective sovereign distress possible, IMF program discussions often emerge.
+• 400–600 bps: Stress territory; selective sovereign distress likely, IMF program discussions often begin in the 450–500 bps range, debt-to-export ratios become critical screening variables.

 Historical Context